Lizard: An Efficient Linearization Framework for Large Language Models: Lizard Framework

+In the teacher model, query and key vectors are transformed by a RoPE module before the attention computation.
+The full RoPE-infused softmax attention output, which we aim to approximate, is:

+where $\varphi_R(.)$ denotes the RoPE transformation.
+By training our RoPE-free mechanism to replicate this output, we distill both the attention patterns and the positional awareness of the teacher model.

+\textbf{Learnable Gating for Adaptive Memory Control and Length Extrapolation:} To solve the core limitations of prior work, we augment the linear attention mechanism with a learnable gating module, forming a data-adaptive recurrent structure.
+The output of the resulting RoPE-free Gated Linear Attention is computed as:

+where $\mathbf{\Gamma}_i = \text{sigmoid}(\mathbf{W}_{\gamma} \mathbf{x}_i)$ is the learnable gating factor.
 The gating mechanism plays a dual role in the attention transformation.
 First, it implicitly captures relative positional information by controlling the decay of past contributions.
-Unlike RoPE, which relies on predefined sinusoidal patterns, the data-adaptive gating factors $\gamma_i$ enable better generalization across context lengths.
-Second, the gating mechanism supports a recurrent formulation that allows constant-memory inference.
-The accumulated hidden state $\mathbf{S}_i$ incrementally summarizes historical information up to position $i$ using gated updates, removing the need to store the full key-value sequence.
+Unlike RoPE, which relies on predefined sinusoidal patterns, the data-adaptive gating factors enable better generalization across context lengths.
+Second, the gating mechanism provides adaptive memory control by allowing the model to dynamically determine how much past information to retain or forget.
+This property supports a recurrent formulation that enables constant-memory inference through an incremental hidden state update $\mathbf{S}_i$, which summarizes the historical information up to position $i$:

-\textbf{Hardware-aware implementation} The matrix form of gated linear attention in Eq.~\ref{eq:gate_parallel} is not numerically stable, as the cumulative product of gating values $\mathbf{c}_t = \prod_{j=1}^{t} \Gamma_j$ can become extremely small, leading to underflow and instability during training.
-Prior work mitigates this by operating in log-space and introducing a secondary-level chunking mechanism to regain compatibility with tensor core matrix multiplications \citep{yang2023gated}.
-However, this method still requires full-precision computation within chunks, limiting overall efficiency.

-To address this, we propose a more hardware-efficient factorization that directly incorporates the log-gating values into the query and key projections.
-Specifically, we reparameterize the attention computation by absorbing the cumulative gates into the queries and keys as: